TormodLandet/raschii/README.rst

   # Some information about the wave is also shown
   python -m raschii.cmd.plot -N 5 Fenton 0.2 1.5 2

+  # The same, specified by wave period instead of wave length
+  python -m raschii.cmd.plot -N 5 --period 1.2 Fenton 0.2 1.5

   # Save the same stream function wave to a SWD file
   python -m raschii.cmd.swd -N 5 fenton.swd Fenton 0.2 1.5 2

 The plot tool allows comparing multiple waves, the SWD file writer only supports a single wave at a time and does currently not support Airy waves.